certifaction/cli/README.md

 >```
 >name=<string>:    full name of signer
 >email=<string>:   email address of signer
->send-email=true:   When this flag is enabled API will send signing request to the user.
+>send-email=true:  when this flag is enabled API will send signing request to the user.
 >```
 >#### Response
 >```